By using this site, you agree to the Privacy Policy and Terms of Use.

 4. Payment of Court Fees: A nominal court fee must be paid when filing the petition.
 The fee varies depending on the state and the claim amount.
 Make sure the fee is paid at the time of filing.

-8. Final Hearing: After all the evidence has been presented, the tribunal schedules a final hearing where both parties deliver their closing arguments.
-During this stage, the tribunal reviews and considers the entire case.
+5. Final Hearing: During this stage, the tribunal reviews and considers the entire case.

-10. Filing an Appeal: If either party is dissatisfied with the tribunal’s decision, they can appeal to the High Court within a specified period.
+7. If either party is dissatisfied with the tribunal’s decision, they can file an appeal to the High Court within a specified period.

 What Compensation Can The Tribunal Award?